Los Dioses

-Los Dioses is a collaborative studio album by Puerto Rican rapper Anuel AA and Puerto Rican singer Ozuna.
+Los Dioses is a collaborative studio album by Puerto Rican rappers and singers Anuel AA and Ozuna.
 It was released on January 22, 2021, by Real Hasta la Muerte, Aura Music and Sony Music Latin.
 The production on the album was handled by multiple producers including: Tainy, DJ Luian, Ovy on the Drums, Foreign Teck, Súbelo Neo, Mambo Kingz and Mvsis.
-The pair previously collaborated on numerous singles, including "China", "Adicto", "Brindemos" and "Cambio".
+The pair previously collaborated on several singles, including "China", "Adicto", "Brindemos" and "Cambio".

-Los Dioses was supported by three singles: "Los Dioses", "Antes" and "Municiones".
 The album received generally positive reviews from music critics and was a commercial success.
 It debuted at number ten on the US Billboard 200 and number one on both the US Top Latin Albums and US Latin Rhythm Albums charts, earning 29,000 album-equivalent units in its first week.

 Critical reception

 Kyann-Sian Williams of NME praises the collaboration of Anuel AA and Ozuna, calling the collaboration "the coming together of two musical titans".
 Williams spoke on how the smooth sultry vocals of Ozuna and the deep smoky vocals of Anuel AA coming together with music that transcends the reggaeton genre.
 She said "Ozuna and Anuel AA have penned hits deeply imbued with timeless grooves that rival those of the biggest stars in the world right now".
 She also said "With a worldly shimmer and energetic drumming, this is an aching reminder us of the partying days that many of us are still missing."
 Ultimately, Williams gave the album a rating of 4 stars out of 5.